JetBrains/JetBrainsApiTest/README.md

 ## Quickstart

 Any feature exposed via JBR API begins with a **_service_**, which is a basic unit of JBR API.
-Each service has two related methods in `JBR` class:
+Each service has three related methods in `JBR` class:
 * `JBR.get<NAME>()` - returns service instance if it's supported, or null.
+* `JBR.get<NAME>(Extensions...)` - returns service instance with set of enabled extensions.
 * `JBR.is<NAME>Supported()` - convenience method, equivalent of `JBR.get<NAME>() != null`.

 ```java